The Lewis and Clark Expedition Meets Medical and Health Challenges As They Go West

 Malaria and Quinine

-“Air tainted by deleterious emanations from animal or vegetable matter, especially noxious exhalations of marshy districts, capable of causing fever or other disease.” — Appletons Medical Dictionary, 1904
+Malaria is caused by “Air tainted by deleterious emanations from animal or vegetable matter, especially noxious exhalations of marshy districts, capable of causing fever or other disease.” — Appletons Medical Dictionary, 1904

 A century following the Lewis and Clark Expedition, physicians still assumed that malaria was caused by bad air.
 Benjamin Rush strongly believed that bad air came from swamps, but he never made the connection that a swamp dweller, the mosquito, carried the disease.
 Malaria, referred to in the nineteenth century as the “ague,” was the most common disease in the country.
 Malaria’s symptoms include three stages.
 In the cold stage the victim faces a sudden onset of fever accompanied by rigor and extreme cold.
 In the hot stage the sufferer’s temperature can rise up to one hundred and five degrees bringing on an intense headache.
 In the final stage, extreme and profuse sweating lasting for up to two hours decreases the victim’s temperature.
 Malaria can continue to affect the victim throughout his or her lifetime.